Monte-Carlo Tree Search with Prioritized Node Expansion for Multi-Goal Task Planning: Introduction

 In this paper, we propose a fast depth-first search algorithm for multi-goal task planning based on MCTS with PNE that prioritizes promising nodes and expands them depth first.
 Unlike Hierarchical MCTS~\cite{Vien2015} the prioritization is applied within the tree itself rather than identifying hierarchical structures in the action space.
 In contrast to~\cite{Waard2016} no pre-definition of action sequences is necessary as such accurate domain knowledge may often not be available.
 Furthermore, the prioritization is strict (only a single branch is expanded) and does not require tuning as compared to Beam Monte Carlo Tree Search~\cite{Baier2012}.
-Here at each depth of the tree the most promising nodes are selected according to some heuristic (for example node visits with a threshold) while the others are pruned.
-One critical aspect in depth-first searches is to avoid infinite branch expansions.
+Here at each depth of the tree, the most promising nodes are selected according to some heuristic (for example node visits with a threshold) while the others are pruned.
+One critical aspect of depth-first searches is to avoid infinite branch expansions.
 We realize this by introducing a so-called `bridging' factor that limits the prioritization of nodes to a certain amount of iterations if no sub-goal is encountered.
 Together with action reduction (AR) based on a kinematic feasibility criterion, our algorithm proves to be very efficient in planning long action sequences for problems with a large number of sub-goals.
+The algorithm is designed to identify a first (and possibly sub-optimal) symbolic task plan as quickly as possible.

-First we describe the problem at hand, see Sec.~\ref{sec:problem}.
+First, we describe the problem at hand, see Sec.~\ref{sec:problem}.
 We extend MCTS with PNE which we explain in Sec.~\ref{sec:algo}.
 We detail the algorithm's operational complexity and show that it is linear in the number of sub-goals (Sec.~\ref{sec:complexity}).
 We also shortly address the implications for our algorithm if it is applied to stochastic decision processes.
 The AR and the kinematic reachability criterion are outlined in Sec.~\ref{sec:ar}.
 Finally, the algorithm is evaluated on a task planning example for industrial robot inspection and demonstrated on real robots, see Sec.~\ref{sec:eval}.